Toggle menu

 • Applicants who require a larger property due to being accepted as foster carers.

-All applicants will be awarded a registration date.
-This is essentially the date that you applied to join the Breckland Housing Register and the application was fully completed and accepted on the scheme.
+All applicants will be awarded a priority date.
+This is the date that your application to join the Breckland Housing Register is assessed and you are accepted to join..
 This date will determine who is successful in being offered a property where two or more people from the same band apply for the same property.

-If your housing need band changes due to a change in your circumstances, and you are placed into a higher band, your registration date will be the date that your application goes into a higher band.
-Where your application moves down in to a lower band, you will keep your initial registration date.
+If a change in your circumstances results in a change of housing need and band, and you are placed into a higher band, your priority date will be the date that your application goes into a higher band.
+Where your application moves down in to a lower band, you will keep your initial priority date.

 If you disagree with the band that your application has been placed in, you can ask for a review of the decision by a senior officer.
 You can request a review of the decision within 21 days of the decision date.
 The review will be carried out within 28 days of the appeal being received.